Ssjadaun/Ai-code-review/README.md

 AI Code Reviewer
 This is the frontend application for the AI Code Reviewer, a web-based tool that leverages artificial intelligence to analyze and provide feedback on code snippets.
-Built with Next.js, TypeScript, and TailwindCSS, this application offers an intuitive interface for developers to receive AI-driven code reviews.​
+Built with Next.js, JavaScript, and TailwindCSS, this application offers an intuitive interface for developers to receive AI-driven code reviews.​

 Features
 AI-Powered Code Analysis: Integrates with AI models to review code snippets and provide constructive feedback.